XeonicsCA/TT-Verilog-Template/docs/project_proposal.md

 **3 bits for opcode, maybe remaining 5 bits says how many operands there are going to be?**

 The maximum output size, given four 8-bit inputs, is 17 bits.
 Since only 8 bits are available on the output bus, results are serialized in the same wave-based manner, requiring up to three 8-bit output cycles to transmit the full result.

+To implement some speedup to differentiate the MAU from a typical CPU, our design has parallel multipliers to enable Single Instruction/Multiple Data (SIMD).
+This will be the main source of the speedup observed in the MAU, as a typical CPU has a single ALU datapath.

 ## Project Work Schedule